jasonho2/hash-map/README.md

 # hash-map
-Creating a Hash Map class using Ruby
+Creating a Hash Map class using Ruby.

+Extra credit to make a HashSet in the future.